SENG637-Group14/seng637-assignment5/Assignment5-Report-Group14.md

 - It marks the line between unreliable and *maybe acceptable*.
 - It gives the system a fair chance without setting the bar too high.

+### Advantages and Disadvantages of the Reliability Demonstration Chart (RDC)

+**Advantages**
+- Shows the system’s reliability at a glance.
+- Simple to interpret once the failure data is ready.
+- Helps avoid extra testing by stopping early when a clear result is reached.
+- Useful for determining product readiness.

+**Disadvantages**
+- Only shows if the system meets the threshold, not how reliable it actually is.
+- If input values are wrong, the results can be misleading.
+- The tool may only accept a small number of data points.

 # Comparison of Results